pupeno/to-jdbc-uri/README.md

 Many libraries starting with clojure.java.jdbc and libraries that use [clojure.java.jdbc](https://github.com/clojure/java.jdbc) internally expect a JDBC URI to connect to the database, but your environment might be giving you the database specs in a different format.
-This library is designed to take the database credentials in any format and, as long as it's possible, generate a valid JDBC URI.
+[to-jdbc-uri](https://carouselapps.com/to-jdbc-uri/) is designed to take the database credentials in any format and, as long as it's possible, generate a valid JDBC URI.
 Currently supported:

 - PostgreSQL (Heroku and others)
 - MySQL